 There is also an auto-discovery class for MySQL >= 5 which can work with InnoDB tables in the database without any convention.
 It however costs some time to discover the primary and foreign keys from meta-information.

-$id = $db->$tableName()->insert($array) | Insert row into table $tableName and return the auto increment value
+$row = $db->$tableName()->insert($array) | Insert a row into table $tableName and return the inserted row

 |